uv10000/P3/writeup_P3_U_Voll.md

 * The shape of a traffic sign image is (32, 32) (using .shape)
 * The number of unique classes/labels in the data set is 43 (using np.max on the y-values)

+ After augmentation/padding (see below) we have 64468 images in the training set.

 #### 2. Include an exploratory visualization of the dataset.

 Here are three bar charts showing the (absolute) frequencies of the data as a function  of label,  for all three sets, ie training, validation and test set.